iraiosub/riboseq-flow/README.md

 If you wish to make an addition or change to the pipeline, please follow these steps:

 1. Open an issue to detail the proposed fix or feature and select the appropriate label.
+2. Fork this repo.
-2. Create a new branch based on the `dev` branch, with a short, descriptive name e.g. `feat-colours` for making changes to a color palette
+3. Create a new branch based on the `dev` branch, with a short, descriptive name e.g. `feat-colours` for making changes to a color palette.
-3. Modify the code exclusively on this new branch and mention the relavant issue in the commit messages.
+4. Modify the code exclusively on this new branch and mention the relavant issue in the commit messages.
-4. When your modifications are complete, submit a pull request to the `dev` branch describing the changes.
+5. When your modifications are complete, submit a pull request to the `dev` branch describing the changes.
-5. Request a review from iraiosub on your pull request.
+6. Request a review from iraiosub on your pull request.
-6. The pull request will trigger a workflow execution on GitHub Actions for continuous integration (CI) of the pipeline.
+7. The pull request will trigger a workflow execution on GitHub Actions for continuous integration (CI) of the pipeline.
 This is designed to automatically test riboseq-flow whenever a pull request is made to the main or dev branches of the repository.
 It ensures that the pipeline runs correctly in an Ubuntu environment, helping to catch any issues or errors early in the development process.

 ## Why use riboseq-flow

-- it's user-friendly: it only requires minimal knowledge of the command-line interface
+- **User-friendly:** requires only minimal command-line experience.
-- it can be reliably and consistently executed across different systems using Docker or Singularity
+- **Portable and reproducible:** runs identically across systems using Docker or Singularity.
-- the user doesn't need to manage or install individual tool dependencies, only Nextflow and Docker or Singularity; containerisation ensures each process has the exact software and environment it needs
+- **Self-contained:** no manual dependency installation—each process runs in a container with the exact software it needs.
-- it produces the same results regardless of where the pipeline is run, which is a cornerstone of computational reproduciblity in scientific research
+- **Reproducible results:** produces the same outputs regardless of platform, a cornerstone of computational reproducibility.
-- it enables efficient analysis of many samples in parallel, enabling comparative studies
+- **Scalable:** efficiently processes many samples in parallel for comparative studies.
-- it integrates data processing steps with quality control
+- **Integrated QC:** combines data processing with extensive ribo-seq–specific QC.
-- it tallies reads at each critical step and produces bespoke ribo-seq quality reports
+- **Transparent:** tracks read counts at every step and provides custom QC reports for each sample.
-- it provides users with a transparent view of the read processing and quality, and empowers them with a deeper understanding of the data, enabling more informed decisions for downstream analyses
-- it's open-source and version-controlled
-- it meets FAIR principles
+- **Insightful:** visualises read fate and key metrics, helping users make informed downstream decisions.
+- **Open and FAIR:** fully version-controlled, openly available, and compliant with FAIR principles.